 Before a prospectus may be published, it must be submitted to, and approved by, the FCA (PR 3.1.10).
-(See paragraph iii below for the approval requirements applicable to overseas issuers.)
-In the case of an IPO, the draft prospectus and related documents must be submitted to the FCA at least 20 business days prior to the intended approval date (PR 3.1.3) and must be substantially complete and annotated in the margin to indicate compliance with the relevant requirements of the Prospectus Rules.
-Under section 87A(1) of FSMA and PR 3.1.7, the FCA may not approve a prospectus unless it is satisfied that:
+(See paragraph iii below for the approval requirements applicable to overseas issuers).
+In the case of an IPO, the draft prospectus and related documents must be submitted to the FCA at least 10 business days prior to the intended approval date, or, at least 20 business days prior to the approval date if the applicant does not have transferrable securities admitted to trading and has not previously made an offer of transferrable securities (PR 3.1.3).
+The company must ensure that the draft is substantially complete and annotated in the margin to indicate compliance with the relevant requirements of the Prospectus Rules, and that the final version (with the additional information required by Article 4 of Commission Delegated Regulation 2016/301 (the "Delegated Regulation"))15 is submitted to the FCA before midday of the day on which approval is required to be granted.